 Google Analytics: Google Analytics is a tool you can use to analyze data from all touch points of website usage in one place, for a deeper understanding of the customer experience.

 Google Assistant: The Google Assistant is a voice-activated virtual assistant that can perform certain tasks and functions.
 It’s available on mobile devices and smart home devices.

-Google Insights: Google refers to their data and analytics as “insights”.
+Google Insights: Google refers to its data and analytics as “insights”.
 Most commonly, Google Insights refers to data from a Google My Business listing.

 Google 3-pack: The first three search results provided by Google for local searches, also known as the “Google Snack Pack”.

 GMB (Google My Business): Google My Business; A Google listing page for your business.